Tanzania Itinerary: 2 Weeks

-While Tanzania may not be your typical honeymoon destination, that’s where my husband and I headed in January 2015!
-This trip combined an African Safari with beach time on the spice island of Zanzibar.
+While maybe not your typical honeymoon destination, that’s where we headed!
+We loved our Tanzania safari itinerary, and had beach time on the spice island of Zanzibar after.

 We planned the trip independently, but our safari company helped!
-This schedule was perfect, allowing us to get a taste of the diversity Tanzania offers.
-Here is our Tanzania itinerary:
+This schedule was perfect, allowing us to get a taste of a classic safari, plus a tropical beach vacation.
+Here is our Tanzania safari itinerary for 2 weeks:

-All photos were taken by either myself or my husband! 🙂
+⇒ All photos taken by myself or my husband! 🙂 ⇐

 Day 1: Dar Es Salaam

-Dar is a hot, dusty, bustling city that doesn’t have much of a tourism scene.
-However, leave your hotel and try the street food- not many visitors do!
-Walk by the water and visit the Tanzania National Museum, and check out the historic ocean-front churches.
+Dar is a hot, dusty, bustling city without much of a tourism scene.
+However, leave your hotel and try the street food!
+Walk by the water and visit the Tanzania National Museum, and admire the historic ocean-front churches.

 Lodging: Tanzanite Executive Suites (a comfortable, cold, paradise in the heat of the city- we loved it!)